Open-Attestation/documentation-website/docs/ethereum-section/document-store.md

 custom_edit_url: null
 ---

 The document store is a smart contract on the Ethereum network that records the issuance and revocation status of OA documents.
-In this guide, you will deploy a document store smart contract on the Ethereum `sepolia` network, which is a test network that does not require actual [ethers](/docs/glossary-section/glossary#ether) for transactions.
+In this guide, you will deploy a document store smart contract on the Ethereum `Sepolia` network, which is a test network that does not require actual [ethers](/docs/glossary-section/glossary#ether) for transactions.

 ## Running the deploy document-store command
 You will use the wallet created in the [previous step](/docs/ethereum-section/wallet).